jremington/USBcam-spectrophotometer-capture/README.md

 Specific application: interactive program to control and capture spectra from the Thunder Optics M-spectrophotometer.

 This is a bare-bones Python program intended for aligning optics, with hard-coded options for device selection, wavelength axis scaling, and data file saving.
-It captures a full frame and displays the region of interest (ROI) image using OpenCV, integrated the ROI and displays the captured spectrum as an autoscaled plot using Matplotlib.
+It captures a full frame and displays the region of interest (ROI) image using OpenCV, integrates the ROI vertically and displays the captured spectrum as an autoscaled plot.
 Developed for Windows 10 using Python 3.11.
 Modify as you see fit!

 1. Device selection: video capture device number has to be determined by experiment, as they are arbitrarily chosen by the OS.
 "0" or "1" are likely choices.
 2. Exposure control: integer power of 2, time in seconds.
 "0" is 1 second, "-1" is 0.5 seconds, etc.